weekendesk/OTA-API-Developer-Guide/source/index.html.md

 CurrencyCode | string | Currency used to specify the Day price.
 @GuestCount |  |
 AgeQualifyingCode | integer | AgeCategory of the Guests for which the Room is being reserved.
-10=Adults, 8=Children, 7=Babies Count | integer | Number of guests for a specific AgeCategory ResGuestRPH | integer | Incremental number of GuestCount (which defines the types of AgeCategory included in this reservation)
+10=Adults, 8=Children, 7=Babies Count | integer | Total number of guests for a specific AgeCategory ResGuestRPH | integer | Incremental number of GuestCount (which defines the types of AgeCategory included in this reservation)
 @TimeSpan |  |
 Start | date | Date of the CheckIn